-I struggle with high cholesterol and I know I’m at risk of a heart attack or stroke if I don’t manage it correctly.
+I struggle with high cholesterol and I know I’m at risk of a heart attack if I don’t manage it correctly.
 It is no laughing matter.
 I’m taking the driver’s seat to See the Emergency in Cholesterol

 — Jay Leno